tursodatabase/turso-docs/reference/platform-rest-api/index.md

 ### Provide a token to the API

-All HTTP requests must include the token string in the `Authentication` header.
+All HTTP requests must include the token string in the `Authorization` header.
 The header takes the following form:

 ```
-Authentication: Bearer [token]
+Authorization: Bearer [token]
 ```

 `[token]` is is a placeholder for either a platform or user token.